sarenadarbutas/grad-web/grad-web-master/README.md

 # Graduation Application
-A Application that will be made avalible to UW-Parkside students to help keep track of their graduation path.
+An Application that will be made available to UW-Parkside students to help keep track of their graduation path.

 # Features
-- It will include a data model for each Major, Minor, and certificate avalible at UW-parkside.
+- It will include a data model for each Major, Minor, and certificate available at UW-parkside.
 - A user profile
 - Custom UX/UI design

 # Getting Started
 You can get started with the Graduation Application by setting up a local development environment.

-# Development Enviroment (local)
+# Development environment (local)
 ## System Requirements
 :rotating_light: Before you begin make sure you have the following installed:
 - Firebase